jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Antagonist Kings

 By the time Europe entered the Renaissance, the system had done its job.
 The nobles were no longer protagonists, but merely ordinary people who happened to be born with "noble blood."
 For the most part, they only waged war against each other, and usually only for personal glory, or "gloire" as they called it.
-Otherwise, they sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
+Otherwise, nobles sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used peace and prosperity to replace armor with dresses, churches with cathedrals, and castles with palaces.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
-They lived inside a self-important culture, where increasing weird behavior, childish gossip, and useless titles, was the norm.
+They lived inside a self-important culture, where weird behavior, childish gossip, and useless titles, was the norm.

 And they distracted the people with spectacle.
 Brilliant cathedrals, royal palaces, and terrible and meaningless wars like the Thirty Years War, all helped to keep the masses occupied.
 Like franchise movies, all these spectacles got more intense, to keep the same old story of "noble divinity" interesting.

-Visit European castles and extravagant palaces, modest churches, and brilliant cathedrals, and you'll see the transformation civilization had from classic stories to spectacle yourself.
-Compare the clothes of armored clad [Charles Martel](https://en.wikipedia.org/wiki/Charles_Martel), and the dress-wearing [Louis XVI](https://en.wikipedia.org/wiki/Louis_XVI_of_France), and you'll easily see the transformation from heroic protagonists to self-important Antagonist Kings.

-Antagonists Kings were had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.
+Antagonists Kings had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>